-The organizations that receive this award “share a laser focus on doing the right things for their customers, employees and communities – the payoff is great operational and business results.”
+The organizations that receive this award “share a laser focus on doing the right things for their customers, employees, and communities – the payoff is great operational and business results.”

-That is the level of service that I intend to bring to the office of the Assessor.
+“That is the level of service I have brought and will continue to bring to the Assessor’s office.”